open/close all folders

 - Big Bad: Of the book and the first game.

-- Bishonen Line: Eve-2 hits this plateau in her evolution fairly quickly and to an extent repeatedly, and for a freakish mutation, she looks disturbingly Fetish Fuel-worthy.
+- Bishonen Line: Eve-2 hits this plateau in her evolution fairly quickly and to an extent repeatedly, and for a freakish mutation, she looks disturbingly fetish-worthy.
 Her final form is a lot more humanoid and angelic than her previous forms.

 - Blob Monster: When Eve-1 grows she is described as giant piles of bloodless flesh.

 - Body Horror: Eve-1 is this, while Eve-2 mostly inflicts it on others while riding the Bishonen Line.
 Some aspects of Eve-2's body are still very horrific, however, such as her first form's 'tail' and freakishly large hands.

 - Break Them by Talking: Eve loved to direct this towards Aya, hoping to force Aya to see things her way and join her or simply give up.